acemod/ACE3/docs/wiki/framework/gunbag-framework.md

 ## 1. Overview

-ACE provides a gunbag thing that you can put any gun inside.
+ACE Gunbag provides a framework that allows users to enable putting a gun inside a backpack.

 ## 2. Config Values

-The config entry `ace_gunbag` needs to be set to 1 to enable a backback to be a gunbag
+The `ace_gunbag` config entry needs to be set to `1` to enable a backpack to be a gunbag.

 ```cpp
 class Bag_Base;